|

 - Estimate how many observations you will need for your study

-- Plan your project write-up; consult the online DUO
+- Plan your project write-up; consult the online Report Format Guide (on sharepoint, linked from the module page on blackboard under "Assignments")

 Write-up the "Introduction and Background" sections of your project